cucumber/common/CODE_OF_CONDUCT.md

 ## Questions or Feedback

-If you have any questions or feedback on this Code of Conduct, [we’re happy to hear from you](mailto:mods@cucumber.io).
+If you have any questions or feedback on this Code of Conduct, [we’re happy to hear from you](#who-are-the-moderators).

 ## Who are the moderators?

 The current moderators of the Cucumber community are:

 - Matt Wynne
-- Aslak Hellesøy
-- Tracey S. Rosenberg
-- Jo Laing

-You can contact us by email at [mods@cucumber.io](mailto:mods@cucumber.io).
+You can contact us by email at [team@cucumber.community](mailto:team@cucumber.community).

 ## References / inspiration